Reviews

 Nick Ruskell

-It was closer to Taxi Driver than Jared Leto’s cartoonish, OTT representation in Suicide Squad.
+It was closer to Taxi Driver than Jared Leto’s cartoonish, OTT Joker in Suicide Squad.
 Gotham was presented as 1970s New York, all dirt and petty crime and bleakness and sleaze and poverty.
 It was a cold, uncaring dump, the street violence that sat in the background mundane in its regularity and pointlessness.

 The film challenged the viewer with the question of how it’s possible to feel for a clearly troubled and sad person, while they’re also doing self-evidently terrible things.
 Joaquin Phoenix managed to walk this line perfectly, giving dynamite performances of both the twisted reality of how Joker imagines things to be, and the confused, sick person Arthur actually is.
 He earned a Best Actor Oscar for it, while the movie grossed over a $1 billion.